-There are many reasons that you could have a flooded basement.
+There are many reasons that your basement floods.
 Rainwater, sewer backup, or your sump pump stops work.
 Whatever the reason, finding water in your basement can be alarming.
 However, it is vital to know what to do next so you can prevent things from getting worse.

 Let’s consider the things you need to do when your basement floods.

-9 steps to take if you have a flooded basement
+9 steps to take if your basement floods

 Managing the mess can keep things from getting worse.
-Here are the steps you should take if you find your basement is flooding.
+Here are the steps you should take if you find your basement floods.

 1. Turn off the power

 It’s vital to turn off any electricity or gas in the basement for your safety and that of anyone who enters the space.
 Call an electrician if you’re not sure how to turn off the power safely.
 Never enter a flooded basement without first having the power turned off.

 2. Turn off the water